polmoneys/boost/hooks/src/get-started.md

 ```

+## useList

+Crud an array of items.

 ## useMap

 Use it to render and CRUD **collections**.
 Shape of entries should be ```[ string , any]```.

+## useNewBrowserTab

+Open a new browser tab as Apple.com does for chat support.

+## useNumber

+'Crud' a number.

 ## usePullToRefresh